TRANSFORM | INSPIRE | MOTIVATE | EDUCATE (TIME)

 Dr. Okoi is a dynamic speaker on transformational leadership, peace leadership, peace engineering, and nation-building.
 He convenes programs that inspire young people to think and act as champions of social, political and economic change.
 He has helped audiences across the world gain innovative tools for leading transformational change in poor and conflict-affected societies where governance systems are dysfunctional.
 His goal is to educate, inspire, and motivate.

-Dr. Okoi’s interdisciplinary research explores areas such as conflict-induced population displacement, natural resource conflict, post-conflict peacebuilding policies and practices, sustainable development and peace, inequality and peace, and the complex relationships between engineering, social justice and peace.
+Dr. Okoi is a broadly trained scholar with a multidisciplinary background that includes peace and conflict studies, political science and international relations, international public policy, international development and global political economy, and civil engineering.
+He specializes in environmental conflict and conflict resolution with an emphasis on the linkages between natural resources, security, conflict and peace.
+His interdisciplinary research explores areas such as conflict-induced population displacement, natural resource conflict, post-conflict peacebuilding policies and practices, sustainable development and peace, inequality and peace, and the complex relationships between engineering and peace.
+His scholarship inspires academics, practitioners, and students to think critically and conceptually about the complex and dynamic nature of intergroup conflict and the processes of conflict resolution, building upon empirical research and his life experience.
+He is a professional negotiator, mediator and dialogue facilitator.
 His recently completed research examined the factors and actors that are implicated in the production and reproduction of protracted armed insurgency in Nigeria’s oil region, as well as the policies and practices to reduce violence and insecurity and enhance development and peacebuilding initiatives.
 This work brought out his innate desire to uplift the ethos of peace scholarship with a renewed critical focus on the relationship between engineering and peace.
-His current research program casts a theoretical gaze on the relationship between technology, inequality, and peace.
+He plays a key role in the Peace Engineering program at the University of St Thomas, including collaborating with a senior engineering scholar to design a Peace Engineering course as an engineering elective.
+His current research program casts an intellectual gaze on the the complex challenge of countering insurgency in areas of limited statehood.
+His other research program focuses on maritime insecurity in Africa.

-Dr. Okoi has published his work in reputable journals such as World Development, Conflict Resolution Quarterly, African Security, International Journal on World Peace, Peace Review: A Journal of Social Justice, and Africa Portal, and has presented at national and international conferences.
+Professor Okoi is the author of Punctuated Peace in Nigeria’s Oil Region: Oil Insurgency and the Challenges of Post-Conflict Peacebuilding (Palgrave, 2021), which examines the successes and failures of post-conflict peacebuilding efforts in Nigeria’s oil region.
+He has published his work in reputable journals such as Peace Research: Canadian Journal of Peace and Conflict Studies, World Development, Conflict Resolution Quarterly, African Security, International Journal on World Peace, Peace Review: A Journal of Social Justice, and Africa Portal, and has presented at national and international conferences.
 He has contributed to the scholarly community as Convener of the Youth and Peace Commission at the International Peace Research Association, and has peer-reviewed papers for high quality journals including Conflict Resolution Quarterly, International Journal of Engineering, Social Justice and Peace, African Security Review, The Journal of Modern African Studies, Journal of Contemporary African Studies, Brazilian Journal of International Relations, Journal of Public Health, Sustainability, and Health and Social Care in the Community.
-He is the recipient of numerous awards for academic distinction and leadership including the University of Manitoba’s Naylah Ayed Prize.
-In 2016, the Universal Peace Federation awarded him the Ambassador for Peace Award in recognition of his contribution to peace leadership in Africa.
-Dr. Okoi is the author of a forthcoming book Punctuated Peace, which examines the successes and failures of post-conflict peacebuilding efforts in Nigeria’s oil region.

 Prior to his appointment as Assistant Professor, he lectured in the Human Rights program at the University of Winnipeg, and in the Global Studies department at Wilfrid Laurier University.
 He served as the Coordinator and later Associate Director of the Africa Working Group Consortium at the University of Manitoba, where he convened monthly programs that brought together scholars, students, and practitioners to explore peace and justice issues on the African continent.
 He is a Research Affiliate at the Canadian Network for Terrorism, Security, and Society, where he contributes to policy-relevant research on efforts to counter and prevent security threats, and the impact of terrorism and securitization on society.